-B.5.9.
-Annual Fund
+B.4.10 Annual Fund

 Thanks to the generosity of our alumni, the College is able to consider applications for student support grants.
 The criteria and priorities for funding are reviewed annually and details advertised to Junior Members.
-Awards are currently made where a student can demonstrate a shortfall in funding for a significant academic project, or an activity that enhances educational and personal development.
-Smaller awards are not means tested but larger grants take into account financial circumstances.
+Smaller awards are not means tested but larger grants take into account the applicant's ability to access other resources.

 Calls for proposals (funded from out of the College's Annual Fund) will be advertised once per term, to enable the College's Disbursements Committee to consider applications in a gathered field.
-The Committee will expect to see a budget setting out estimated expenditure, a case for support, and a testimonial from your Tutor(s).
-The Senior Tutor has discretion to consider applications for small awards (up to $\pm 250$ ) between meetings provided applicants provide reasons why an early decision is needed.
+The Committee will expect to see a budget setting out estimated expenditure, a case for support, an appropriate risk assessment and evidence (if applicable) that the applicant has taken out insurance, and a testimonial from your Supervisor.
+The Senior Tutor has discretion to consider applications for small awards (up to £250) between meetings provided applicants provide reasons why an early decision is needed.

-B.5.10.
-Prizes
+B.4.11 Prizes